sirgeadas/Projeto-Ansible_LSF/0. Getting Started/Part1.md

 ```
 terraform apply main.tfplan
 ```
 Terraform will now build the Vnets, virtual machines and the NSG's in Microsoft Azure.
+After everything is concluded, go to the Azure portal and **take note of the machine's public IP's**.
 <p>

-Please proceed to Part two.
+Lets move to part two! :arrow_forward: